ashutosh-bisoyi/angular-eslint-workflow-guide/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Lint

+The linting setup is based on the [Osmosys's Angular Standard Doc](https://github.com/OsmosysSoftware/dev-standards/blob/main/coding-standards/angular.md).

+Run `ng lint` to perform linting on your codebase.
+Once the process is complete, a comprehensive report of warnings and errors will be displayed in the terminal.

 ## Build